News for Local Boards

 the Retirement System’s database.

-Schedule a Local Board meeting to formally review and approve the accuracy of the MRR (required).
+Schedule a Local Board meeting.
+Conduct a Local Board meeting to formally review and approve the accuracy of the MRR (required).
 Have your TESRS On-line user to certify the approved MRR by enter the Local Board meeting date into the on-line MRR and submitting the report.

 At the close of business on the last day of each February and August, TESRS will invoice departments based on membership in the pension system on that date.
 All invoices are payable within 30 days from the invoice date or interest charges will accrue.